nodejs/node/doc/api/net.markdown

 The amount of bytes sent.

+`net.Socket` instances are EventEmitters with the following events:

 #### Event: 'connect'

 `function () { }`

-Emitted when a socket connection successfully is established.
+Emitted when a socket connection is successfully established.
 See `connect()`.

 #### Event: 'data'